avivbeeri/fang/grammar.md

 ## Keywords
-import, const, var, ext, asm, type, fn, void, return, false, true, while, for, if, else, this
+import, const, var, ext, asm, type, fn, void, return, false, true, while, for, if, else, this, as

 ## Grammar